 - Safe room walls must resist the impact of a 15-pound 2-inch X 4-inch shot at 100 mph

 The whole envelope of a residential safe room must protect the shelter’s occupants from flying debris during a dangerous tornado.

 An ideal choice for a FEMA safe room is insulated concrete form (ICF) Fox Blocks.
 Fox Block walls resist damage from flying debris traveling over 100 mph.
 Fox Blocks are the best protection from windblown debris to occupants in a safe room during a tornado event.

 Safe Rooms Must Resists Uplift and Overturning

 It is essential to a residential safe room to anchor its foundation so to resist overturning and uplift as it receives the wind loads from of the walls.
 The anchoring and design of the slab-on-grade foundation must follow the guidelines in FEMA P-361, as defined by the ICC-500 (Section 308.1.1.2).
 During life-threatening wind events, the foundation of a residential safe room must resist uplift, overturning, and sliding forces.

 When designed and built according to FEMA guidelines, a tornado safe room or shelter, for a home or small business, will create a space for the occupants that provides maximum protection during tornadoes.
-A residential safe room constructed with Fox Blocks meets and exceeds the criteria for a FEMA residential safe room design for a continuous load path and impact resistance.
+A residential safe room constructed with ICF meets and exceeds the criteria for a FEMA residential safe room design for a continuous load path and impact resistance.

 Please visit Fox Blocks for more information on building a safe room for a tornado safe house.